1943 Auckland Rugby League season: Round 11

 Carlaw Park was described as a quagmire for the round 11 matches.
 As a result, Jack Hemi employed a kicking game for his backs to chase.
 Flags flew at half-mast at Carlaw Park after the death of former New Zealand international Charles Finlayson.
+His son Kenneth was the hooker for Otahuhu senior side.

 Round 12

 With Richmond's 36–5 win over City they brought up their 4,000th point in first grade championship matches.
 They became the 5th team to achieve this behind Ponsonby, City, North Shore, and Newton.

 Round 13

-Tommy Chase returned to the Manukau side after recovering from an injury earlier in the season.
-Jim Murray was ordered off for Manukau in their 11–5 win over Newton and was severely cautioned by the league.